dminear/ayso55.org/index.md

 ## Become a Volunteer
 ### Contact the [CVPA](mailto://cvpa@ayso55.org) for volunteering.
-The Child and Vonunteer Protection Advocate CVPA can help!
+The Child and Volunteer Protection Advocate CVPA can help!
 We need coaches, referees, and lots of other help to keep Region 55 strong.

 ## AYSO VIP Program